dhelms1/brain_tumor/README.md

 ## Modeling
 #### Setup
-Both the training and model files are within the **scripts** directory.
-The *model* script creates our [EfficientNetB0](https://keras.io/api/applications/efficientnet/#efficientnetb0-function), replacing the output with a dropout and new dense layer to handle our 4 classes.
-Below is the function used to create the model using the trained weights from ImageNet.
+Both the training and model Python files are within the **scripts** directory.
+The *model* script creates our [EfficientNetB0](https://keras.io/api/applications/efficientnet/#efficientnetb0-function) architecture, replacing the output with a dropout and new dense layer to handle our 4 classes.
+Below is the function used to create the model using the pretrained weights from ImageNet.

 <img src="/notebook_images/model_summary.jpg" width="700">